-This story is part of FERN’s Livestock and Rural Communities
+This article is part of FERN’s series Livestock and Rural Communities

 Lawrence Brorman eases his pickup through plowed farmland in Deaf Smith County, an impossibly flat stretch of the Texas Panhandle where cattle outnumber people 40 to 1.
 The 67-year-old farmer and rancher brings the vehicle to a stop at the field’s southern edge.
 Just across the fence line, Brorman eyes a mess of cattle standing sentinel upon a mound of dirt and compacted manure.
 They peer back at him, chewing cud, mooing, and, of course, pooping.